Remembering the extraordinary life of an extraordinary man.

 A recruitment campaign by the Queensland Theatre Company received a total 61 applicants scattered worldwide for the post of Artistic Director.
 On July 15, 1969, Alan flew to Brisbane for the interview.
 While awaiting his return flight at the airport, he received a page to take a phone call, where the QTC board chairman, Sir David Muir CMG, told him he got the job.

 “I’ll never forget Monday, 17th November, 1969 when I walked into the S.G.I.O.
 Theatre and was shown into an office that contained a table, a chair and an internal telephone.
 Around me were 3 other empty offices which were, I was told, the rest of the Q.T.C. administration offices.
 I remember my first decision was to go out and buy typing paper, carbon, flimsies, pencils, rubbers, paper clips, the usual paraphernalia of an office.
 I had my own portable typewriter.” — Alan Edwards

-Alan immediately built up a highly efficient and well integrated company, utilizing his artistic and administrative ability, and officially opened the first fully professional production directed by Alan of the world premiere of the musical A RUM DO! on April 10, 1970, coinciding that day with the Royal Assent given to the Act of Parliament, which incorporated the company.
-This was followed just 3 days later with a Royal Performance, on April 13 in the presence of Her Majesty, Queensland Elizabeth II, HRH the Duke of Edinburgh, and HRH the Princess Anne.
+Alan hired executive secretary Gillian Coar and immediately built up a highly efficient and well integrated company, utilizing his artistic and administrative ability, and officially opened the first fully professional production directed by Alan of the world premiere of the musical A RUM DO! on April 10, 1970, coinciding that day with the Royal Assent given to the Act of Parliament, which incorporated the company.
+This was followed just 3 days later with a Royal Performance, on April 13 in the presence of Her Majesty, Queen Elizabeth II, HRH the Duke of Edinburgh, and HRH the Princess Anne.